 Edwin R. Hanson

-Ralph Gastelum explained about the ship circling the water around nightfall before landing on the beach and he recalled his personal experience in the large foxhole they took cover in.
-Edwin Hanson's boat was supposed to land around 5:00 PM as the 3rd wave, Boat 5, on Blue Beach at high tide, but they lost one of the tracks off of the vehicle which was why the were encircling the area before they could land.
-There was a jeep that had an electrical short in the horn and continued to honk as they were headed to shore unloaded out of the Amtrack and slogged their way through mud in the last remaining clean pair of Dungarees he had.
-Once they made it to shore down the road, they climbed a hill and 3 Soviet T-34 tanks coming right towards them.
-US forces hit the gas tanks located in the back of the tank, watching them blow up right in front of him.
+Edwin Hanson remembers his boat was supposed to land around 5:00 PM as the 3rd wave, Boat 5, on Blue Beach at high tide.
+They were delayed when the tracks on the LST was lost resulting in them encircling the area before they could land.
+He recalls approaching shore in an Amtrack and slogged their way through mud in his last remaining clean pair of Dungarees.
+Once they made it to shore down the road, they climbed a hill and three Soviet T-34 tanks coming right towards them.
+The US forces hit the gas tanks located in the back of the tank, watching them blow up right in front of him.

 Share from this page:

 Experiences During the Wonsan Landing

 After the Seoul recapture, the men were now at the Wonsan Landing where they were sent to secure a pass that North Koreans were using to get away.
 The North Koreans had barricaded the road and began to open fire on US troops.
 Edwin Hanson described how over 93 North Koreans were killed and seven US troops were killed including Sergeant Beard from his regiment.